C-NERD/clinical-notes/pages/Frothy urine.md

-- Urine with noticeable, persistent, foamy or
+- Urine with noticeable, persistent, foamy or bubbly appearance